AkchurinDA/Fortuna.jl/README.md

 ## Documentation

 A comprehensive documentation is not yet fully implemented.
-To check the functionality of the package and its latest updates please refer the ["Quick Start"](#quick-start) section and `NEWS.md` file.
+To check the functionality of the package and the latest updates please refer the ["Quick Start"](#quick-start) section and `NEWS.md` file.

 ## Quick Start